-Dr. Rajkaran Sachdej is an adult psychiatrist who appreciates the complexity of human experiences and fosters an accepting and compassionate atmosphere for his patients.
+Dr. Rajkaran Sachdej is a board certified adult psychiatrist who appreciates the complexity of human experiences and fosters an accepting and compassionate atmosphere for his patients.
 Known for his professional demeanor and empathetic manner, Dr. Sachdej comes to The Ross Center with a fresh, global perspective regarding mental health.
 He uses a comprehensive, holistic approach in his evaluations with the aim to treat symptoms as well as improve overall functionality.
 While he values the importance of medication in treatment, Dr. Sachdej empowers his patients to make educated decisions utilizing evidence-based research and personal risk/benefit evaluations.
 Treatment also includes a focus on diet and lifestyle to improve mental and physical health.
 Patients all have their own unique goals, and Dr. Sachdej customizes treatment to help each person achieve their ambitions so they can become their most genuine and healthy selves.

 Areas of Expertise: